-Sink Your Teeth Into the Absolute Best Steakhouses in Dallas
+Dallas' 15 Best Steakhouses

 Dallas, TX 75219 | Map

-Al Biernat’s has been a Dallas steakhouse staple since 1998.
-The Oak Lawn and North Dallas locations offer an elegant ambiance to enjoy a celebratory or special meal.
-Some favorites at the restaurant include filet mignon, Chilean Sea Bass, and the lobster risotto side.
-The menu is vast, including everything from steak frites and Texas wagyu long bone short rib to crab-stuffed lemon sole.
-Vegan options range from Portabella Enchiladas to a Beyond cheeseburger.
-And if you come to celebrate a birthday, there’s the signature key lime pie with blood orange sorbet.
+Since 1998, Al Biernat’s has been a Dallas steakhouse staple.
+Both the Oak Lawn and North Dallas locations offer an elegant ambiance to enjoy a celebratory or special meal.
+Steak options range from dry-aged to American wagyu to Japanese wagyu and come with tons of ways to personalize your meat.
+Other popular dishes include the lobster risotto and Chilean seabass.

+Led by Executive Chef David Gomez, this Design District hideaway serves a stellar steak.
+A Headington Companies concept, Tango Room quietly debuted in 2021.
+The intimate restaurant is mysterious and cozy with low lighting, maroon booths, and velvet curtains that one must walk through to enter the space.
+You can’t go wrong with the 16-ounce New York strip with bordelaise sauce.
+Add on a side of Brussels sprouts and pomme purée for a perfect meal.
+Tango Room will also open a second location in Frisco’s HALL Park this fall.

-In 2021, this iconic underground steakhouse got a new owner, chef, and enhanced menu.
+In 2021, this iconic underground steakhouse got a new owner, a new chef, and an enhanced menu.
 Meredith McEneny and chef Ji Kang (Sloane’s Corner) brought the favorite spot back to life after a brief shuttering due to Covid.
 Now, the restaurant is greater than ever with a fresh menu of oysters, crab cake lollipops, seafood, pastas, and of course, steak.
-Opt for the Cowboy Ribeye, Beef Wellington, or an A5 Wagyu tasting.
-And don’t miss the Hibiscus Crème Brûlée for dessert.
+Opt for the Cowboy ribeye, beef Wellington, or the A5 Wagyu sirloin.
+And don’t miss the crème brûlée for dessert.

+In the Michelin Guide’s second year that Dallas restaurants have been eligible for stars, this Harwood District steakhouse at Hôtel Swexan landed on the Michelin Recommended list.
+For this local spot, Harwood developed their own beef program named HWD (Harwood Premium Beef), which uses the whole animal for zero waste.

+All of Stillwell’s cuts (Akaushi beef locally raised exclusively for Harwood) are aged for at least 28 days, broiled, finished with salted butter, and served with the restaurant’s signature steak sauce.

 Bob’s Steak & Chop House